-Here, Consultant Paediatric Allergist Dr Adam Fox provides top tips for managing your child’s food allergy when out and about.
+Here, Consultant Paediatric Allergist Professor Adam Fox provides top tips for managing your child’s food allergy when out and about.

-How do I manage my child’s allergy when food shopping?
+Any tips for managing my child’s food allergy when shopping?

-Food businesses who supply prepacked foods are required to emphasise any of the 14 specific allergens in the ingredients list of prepacked food.
+Food businesses that supply prepacked foods are required to emphasise any of the 14 specific allergens in the ingredients list of prepacked food.

 Should I be concerned about cross-contamination?

 Sometimes traces of allergens can get into products unintentionally during the manufacturing process or during transport or storage.